 Our tailored report enabled Larry to make an informed decision regarding the most suitable method of reporting the UK Limited company in the US.
 For Larry, this meant that the ‘check the box’ election was the most appropriate course of action.

 As well as the potential tax savings, Larry’s decision also took into consideration the burden of additional compliance costs when reporting the UK limited company.
 We recommended the one off filing of Form 8832 ‘Entity classification form’ (‘check the box’) , and the yearly reporting of Form 8858 ‘Information return of US person with respect to foreign disregarded entities’, which is essentially a simplified version of Form 5471.

-The change in classification of the entity also removed the need to worry about any complex PFIC ‘Passive foreign investment company’ (PFIC) and Subpart F Income Tax rules (*see below for more information of PFICs and Subpart F).
+The change in classification of the entity also removed the need to worry about any complex PFIC ‘Passive foreign investment company’ (PFIC), Subpart F Income Tax and GILTI tax rules (*see below for more information of PFICs, Subpart F and GILTI).